Bloody Tales where fact meets fiction and fiction meets fact…

 Yet historically, we’re still no closer to discovering the Ripper’s identity 130 years later.
 With the number of possible suspects in as many film and TV adaptations.
 The real crime is someone somewhere, may just have stumbled on the Ripper’s true motives or unmasked their identity from those usual – or unusual – suspects.
 But we will never know for sure whose theory is the right one, so Jack the Ripper has literally got away with murder.

 This post was written for Redjack’s Jack the Ripper Blogathon.
-Other posts with this cast include Michael Caine in Surrender (1987), The Swarm (1978), Dressed to Kill (1980), The Hand (1980) , Bullseye (1990), Sleuth (1972), X, Y and Zee (), Interstellar (2014) The Prestige (2006) and 5 of his 70s and 80 Retro Reviews.
-James Mason is written about in my review on North by Northwest and Yellowbeard.
-Christopher Plummer in Christopher Plummer stars in my reviews of 5 Golden Hollywood Greats, Star Trek VI – The Undiscovered Country, The Lake House and International Velvet.
-And of course The Sound of Music HERE and HERE in two different reviews about this film.
-Malcolm MacDowall in Voyage of the Damned.
-Johnny Depp in Sweeney Todd.
-And David Warner in Star Trek VI The Undiscovered Country and The Man with Two Brains.
+Other posts with this cast include Michael Caine in The Wrong Box, Sleuth, X, Y and Zee and more.
+James Mason in Heaven Can Wait and Yellowbeard.
+Christopher Plummer in 5 Golden Hollywood Greats, The Lake House and more.
+Johnny Depp stars in Sweeney Todd.
+David Warner in Star Trek VI The Undiscovered Country and The Man with Two Brains.
+Malcolm McDowell stars in Voyage of the Damned.
+David Warner stars in Hart to Hart, The Omen and The Man with Two Brains.